m_ke 6 months ago

 That sounds like a win for Amazon, they get to fill the void with their house brand

-• reaperducer an hour ago
+• reaperducer 6 months ago

 Sellers have to either accept Amazon's estimated manufacturing cost or provide documentation of their actual manufacturing costs.